sjagata/knowledgeCorner/Java/multithreadingInterviewQ.md

 * A Callable needs to implement call() method while a Runnable needs to implement run() method.
 * A Callable can throw checked exception but a Runnable cannot.

+* Callable : A task that returns a result and may throw an exception.
+Implementors define a single method with no arguments called call.

+* The Callable interface is similar to java.lang.Runnable, in that both are designed for classes whose instances are potentially executed by another thread.
+A Runnable, however, does not return a result and cannot throw a checked exception.

 <br>
 <br>